ibm-cloud-docs/containers/cs_istio_about.md

 ## What comes with the Istio add-on?
 {: #istio_ov_components}

-In Kubernetes clusters, you can install the generally available managed Istio add-on, which runs Istio version 1.9.5.
+In Kubernetes clusters, you can install the generally available managed Istio add-on, which runs Istio version 1.10.2.
 {: shortdesc}

 The Istio add-on installs the core components of Istio.
 For more information about any of the following control plane components, see the [Istio documentation](https://istio.io/latest/about/service-mesh/){: external}.
 * `Envoy` proxies inbound and outbound traffic for all services in the mesh.
 Envoy is deployed as a sidecar container in the same pod as your app container.
 * `istiod` unifies functionality that Pilot, Galley, Citadel, and the sidecar injector previously performed into a single control plane package.
-* `istio-ingressgateway` and `istio-egressgateway` control incoming traffic to and outgoing traffic from your Istio-managed apps.
+* The `istio-ingressgateway` and `istio-egressgateway` control incoming traffic to and outgoing traffic from your Istio-managed apps.
+* The Istio operator (`addon-istio-operator` in Istio version 1.10 or later, or `managed-istio-operator` in Istio version 1.19 or earlier) in the `ibm-operators` namespace validates and reconciles any custom Istio operator (IOP) changes that you make.

 <br />